 Step 1: Write a detailed, descriptive anecdote about your lived experience of a particular human phenomenon: a written snapshot of a specific moment or situation in your life that really captures that phenomenon for you.
 Alternatively, collect multiple research participants’ descriptions of lived experience about your phenomena of inquiry, through written anecdotes or interviews.

-Step 2: Highlight meaning units within your written description–words that convey something meaningful and essential about the particular human phenomenon under inquiry.
+Step 2: Highlight meaning units within the written description(s)–words that convey something meaningful and essential about the particular human phenomenon under inquiry.
 “Code” those meaning units by giving them a label that best captures their meaning.
 Then, group those codes into categories based on shared meanings.
 Finally, label those categories with a phrase of words that best capture a thematic insight about the human phenomenon under inquiry.
-All themes, taken together, should strive to co-constitute the essential nature of the phenomenon for human beings.
+Try to identify around 4-6 themes that, when taken together, co-constitute essential meanings of the phenomenon for human beings.

-Step 3: Create artwork that expresses, in an intuitive and evocative way, the essential themes you developed about the particular human phenomenon under inquiry.
+Step 3: Create artwork that expresses, in a direct and evocative way, the essential themes you developed about the particular human phenomenon under inquiry.
 In other words, transform your phenomenological research findings into phenomenological art.

 Gupta, N. (2020).
 Teaching phenomenological research as a method of therapeutic art-making: A Covid-19 case study.
 Qualitative Methods in Psychology Bulletin: Special issue on creative and multimodal approaches to Qualitative Research, Issue 30 Autumn 2020.

 Gupta, N. (2020).
 Illuminating the trauma of the LGBTQ closet: A cinematic-phenomenological study and film about existential rights.
 Qualitative Research in Psychology.

 Gupta, N. (2019).
 The phenomenological film collective: Introducing a cinematic-phenomenological research method for social advocacy filmmaking.
 Social and Personality Psychology Compass, 13(4)